 Dosing: Adjustment for Toxicity

-Refer to lenalidomide monograph for dosage modifications for toxicity.
+Refer to lenalidomide and pomalidomide monographs for dosage modifications for toxicity.
 If dosing of one drug in the regimen is delayed, interrupted, or discontinued, treatment with the other medications may continue as scheduled.
 However, if dexamethasone is delayed or discontinued, administer elotuzumab based on clinical judgment (due to hypersensitivity risk).

 Infusion reactions: Grade 2 or greater: Interrupt infusion and manage symptoms as clinically appropriate.
 When symptoms improve to ≤ grade 1, restart elotuzumab infusion at a rate of 0.5 mL/minute and gradually increase the rate by 0.5 mL/minute every 30 minutes as tolerated to the rate at which the infusion reaction occurred.
 May continue to escalate the rate if there is no recurrence of the infusion reaction (see Administration).
 Monitor vital signs every 30 minutes during and for 2 hours after the end of the infusion in patients who experience an infusion reaction.
 If the reaction recurs, discontinue the elotuzumab infusion and do not restart on that day.
 Severe infusion reactions may require therapy discontinuation and emergency management.

 Each vial contains overfill to allow for withdrawal of 12 mL (300 mg vial) and 16 mL (400 mg vial), respectively.
 Withdraw appropriate dose from each vial (maximum of 12 mL from the 300 mg vial and 16 mL from the 400 mg vial).
-Further dilute with 230 mL of 0.9% sodium chloride or D5W in a polyvinyl chloride or polyolefin infusion bag; the volume of diluent may be adjusted in order to not exceed 5 mL/kg of body weight.
+Further dilute with NS or D5W in a polyvinyl chloride or polyolefin infusion bag to a final concentration range of 1 to 6 mg/mL; the volume of diluent may be adjusted in order to not exceed 5 mL/kg of body weight.
 Do not mix with other medications.

 First infusion (Cycle 1, Dose 1): Infuse at 0.5 mL/minute for the first 30 minutes.
 If no infusion reactions occur, may increase the rate to 1 mL/minute for the next 30 minutes.
 If tolerated, may then increase the rate to 2 mL/minute until infusion completion (maximum rate: 2 mL/minute).

-Subsequent infusions (Cycle 1, Doses 3 and 4 and all subsequent infusions): If no infusion reactions occurred during the prior infusion, initiate and infuse at 2 mL/minute until completion.
-In patients who have received 4 cycles of elotuzumab, the infusion rate may be increased to a maximum of 5 mL/minute.
+Subsequent infusions (Cycle 1, Doses 3 and 4 and all subsequent infusions): If no infusion reactions occurred during the prior infusion, initiate and infuse at 5 mL/minute until completion (maximum rate: 5 mL/minute).